eljojo/low-tide/CONTRIBUTING.md

 1. User creates a job via the HTTP API.
 2. The `jobs.Manager` queues the job ID.
 3. A single background worker executes the configured CLI command for that job.
+4. Subprocess output is captured:
+   - persisted into SQLite
+   - streamed live to the browser
+5. The filesystem watcher observes artifacts written under `watch_dir` and records them in SQLite.
+6. Connected browsers receive WebSocket updates and re-render.

+## Data & storage behavior

+Low Tide persists both **job metadata** and **job output** so the UI can recover cleanly after restarts.

+### What’s stored in SQLite

+The SQLite DB (`db_path`) currently stores:

+- **jobs**
+  - URL, selected app ID, status, timestamps, exit code/error, archive flag
+  - **logs** (rendered terminal HTML)
+- **job_files**
+  - absolute file path, size, timestamps

+### How artifacts are detected / attributed

+- Artifact discovery is **filesystem-driven**, not log parsing.
+- A recursive filesystem watcher observes changes under `watch_dir`.
+- When a job starts, Low Tide snapshots a **baseline** of files already present under `watch_dir`.
+  - Files in the baseline are not attributed to that job.
+- While a job is running, any newly created/updated files under `watch_dir` are upserted into `job_files` for that job.
+- On both job start and job finish, Low Tide performs a full filesystem resync to reduce the chance of missed watcher events.

+Because Low Tide runs **one job at a time**, “the currently running job” is the attribution mechanism.

+### Archive vs cleanup vs retry

+- **Archive**: marks the job as archived so it won’t show up in the default UI view.
+Artifacts are not deleted.
+- **Cleanup**: deletes the job’s recorded artifacts from disk (only under `watch_dir`) and marks the job as `cleaned` (and archived).
+- **Retry**: resets job status back to `queued`, clears terminal output and error state, and clears recorded `job_files` for that job.

 ## Frontend Development

 We follow a specific philosophy for frontend styling:

 1. **Mini Framework**: We have a set of internal base classes (prefixed with `.lt-`) defined in `frontend/css/main.css`.
 Components should use these classes.
 2. **Theming**: Themes (in `frontend/css/themes/`) customize the look by overriding CSS variables and targeting the `.lt-` classes.
 3. **Components**: We use `goober` for component-level styles.
 Reusable patterns should be extracted.

 See `frontend/.goosehints` for the full style guide.

-4. Subprocess output is captured:
-   - persisted into SQLite
-   - streamed live to the browser
-5. The filesystem watcher observes artifacts written under `watch_dir` and records them in SQLite.
-6. Connected browsers receive WebSocket updates and re-render.

 ## Repository layout